material-components/material-components-ios/howto/tutorial/README.md

 Headers exist in nearly all apps we see to provide framing and navigation.
 The header and scrolling behavior is well defined in the [Material Design Guidelines](https://www.google.com/design/spec/TODO) but it is tricky to get right.

-Material Components for iOS provides both a higher level and lower level implementation that allow developers to easily customize the right behavior for the view controller they are building.
+Material Components for iOS provides both a higher level and lower level component that allow developers to easily customize the right behavior for the view controller they are building.
 Both implementations provide a responsive header that can expand and contract in response to scrolling behaviors to maximize the content area or show high level information to the user.

 The [App Bar](https://materialcomponents.org/components/appbar/) is the first way to implement a response header.
 It uses the familiar UINavigationItem properties of a UIViewController to derive the contents of the header view.

 The [Flexible Header](https://materialcomponents.org/components/flexible-header/) is the second way to implement the responsive header.
-This component is what the App Bar is built on and is perfect if the developer would like fine grained control over it's contents and behavior.
+This component is what the App Bar is built on and is perfect if the developer would like fine grained control over its contents and behavior.
 For example, the flexible header can contain a fully custom view that would respond to size changes as the user scrolled.

-If you are used to UINavigationController's UINavigationBar, the fundamental different in design is that your UIViewController has the actual header bar in it's view hierarchy.
+If you are used to UINavigationController's UINavigationBar, the fundamental difference in design is that your UIViewController owns the header in its own view hierarchy.
 This contrasts with UINavigationBar being part of UINavigationController's view hierarchy.
-The different view hierarchy allows gives developers more flexibility when animating between view controllers or customizing unique behaviors when the size of the header changes.
+The different view hierarchy gives developers more flexibility when animating between view controllers or customizing unique behaviors when the size of the header changes.

 - - -